Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 ```

 Once the validation passes you will be asked to sign into to AAD.
 It’s important that you sign in with an identity that is a member of the same AAD as the identity mapping file was built against.
 The user that signs in will become the owner of the imported account.

+> [!NOTE]
+> Customers are limited to 5 imports against a single AAD tenant per 24 hour period

 After the import starts the user that queued the import will receive an email.
 Shortly after that the team will be able to navigate to the import account to check on the status.
 Once the import completes your team will be directed to sign in.
 The owner of the account will also receive an email when the import finishes.